 The HUCT stem cells are administered intravenously by a licensed physician.
 Additional methods may be recommended.

-Stem Cell Therapy for Multiple Sclerosis: Clinical Protocols
+Investigational Stem Cell Treatment for Multiple Sclerosis: Clinical Protocols

 Below is an example of a typical multiple sclerosis schedule.
 Our investigational clinical protocol for MS (www.clinicaltrials.gov NCT02034188) has been approved by the National Institutional Review Board for Clinical Protocols.